Code-Institute-Submissions/ValentinHacked-MS1-Project_AugResub/README.md

  2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
-At the top of the wbsite there is a clean navigation bar, each link describes what the section they will end up at clearly.
+At the top of the website, there is a clean navigation bar, each link describes the section they will end up at clearly.
         2. On the Contact Us section, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

   3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.

      1. The user can scroll to the bottom of the website to locate social media links in the footer.

 -   #### Returning Visitor Goals

-     1. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+     1. As a Returning Visitor, I want to find the best way to get in contact with the organization with any questions I may have.

         1. The navigation bar clearly highlights the "Contact Us" Page.
-        2. Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
+        2. Here they can fill out the form on the page or are told that alternatively, they can message the organization on social media.
-        3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
+        3. The footer contains links to the organization's Facebook, Twitter, and Instagram page as well as the organization's email.
         4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-        5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.
+        5. The email button is set up to automatically open up your email app and autofill their email address in the "To" section.

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhone X.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.